jpaulm/fbp-tutorial-filter-file/Step09/README.md

 ## Step09-More ideas about design

-As you may have intuited, in FBP we like to go from a high-level design to progressively lower levels, until we are ready to start filling in component names.
-High-level components can also be replaced with what are called "subnets": diagrams with "sticky" connections, that can both function as components but themselves comprise components - or in fact lower-level subnets.
-This keeps the visual mode of FBP without having huge networks with dozens of blocks in a single chart.
+As you may have intuited, in FBP we like to go from a high-level design to progressively lower level networks, until we are ready to start filling in component names.
+These lower-level are called "subnets": they may be thought of as diagrams with "sticky" connections, that can both function as components but themselves comprise components - or in fact still lower-level subnets.
+This keeps the visual mode of FBP without having huge networks with dozens of blocks in a single chart, so a complex application may be structured as a "tree" of subnets, where the root is a high-level network with all or most of the nodes being subnets.

 In fact DrawFBP has a facility called "Excise" where the designer marks off a section of the diagram and "excises" it, forming a subnet and replacing the excised subnet with a single block that instantiates the subnet.
 The sticky ends are called "External Ports" - more about subnets and external ports in  <a href="../Step12/"> Step12-Subnets</a>.

 This style of development is usually called "top-down", but other "directions" have been found useful as well.
 This section is from my book: